ramashanker87/Varsha/Day8/patient-management-app/ReadMe.md

-# Application for Employee Information
+# Application for Patient Information

 ## Build application with maven